eliranwong/Precious-Bible-Promises/README.md

 Including verses in the original introduction, a total of 2472 verses were identified and tagged.

 # Compilation of verses with other bible versions

+KJV is the bible version used in the original compilation.

+This repository will compile with several other bible versions:

 * New English Translation (2nd Edition) [upcoming!]
 * Web English Translation [upcoming!]
 * Chinese Union Version [Traditional Chinese] [upcoming!]